CLI Reference¶

 li o flow -f ./my-spec.yaml "target"

--f takes an absolute/relative path; -p takes a bare name resolved under ~/.lionagi/playbooks/.
+-f takes an absolute or relative path. -p takes a discovered bare name or an explicit <plugin>/<name> token.
 They are mutually exclusive.

-See examples/playbooks/ for ready-to-install playbooks with different shapes.
+See the playbook examples for ready-to-install playbooks with different shapes.

 Skills (li skill)¶